 Nexium is a brand name for esomeprazole, a medication used to reduce the amount of acid produced in the stomach.
 It is commonly prescribed to treat conditions such as gastroesophageal reflux disease (GERD), ulcers, and Zollinger-Ellison syndrome.
 Nexium is classified as a proton pump inhibitor (PPI) and works by blocking the enzyme in the stomach wall that produces acid.

-Prolonged use of Nexium can lead to the depletion of three essential nutrients.
+Prolonged use of Nexium can impact 3 essential nutrients.

 Magnesium